ULHPC/tutorials/advanced/RESIF/README.md

 The [second chapter](#adding-a-software-to-the-existing-stack) defines the process of adding new software to the existing stack as a user using RESIF, the tool developed internally to manage the software stack on the UL HPC platform.
 The [third chapter](#replicating-the-architecture-of-the-platform-on-a-local-environment) explains the process of reproducing the software stack present on the platform, or part of it, in a local environment.

+The latest version of this document can be found on [Github](https://github.com/ULHPC/tutorials/tree/devel/advanced/RESIF).

 ## Using the software environment available on the UL HPC platform

 Before starting this tutorial, please make sure you are on a compute node of Gaia/Chaos and not on the access node.
 To get resources on a compute node, use the following command: